-NORTH LINCOLN HEALTH DISTRICT Management's Discussion and Analysis Year Ended June 30, 2022
+NORTH LINCOLN HEALTH DISTRICT Management's Discussion and Analysis Year Ended June 30, 2023

-The Statement of Revenues, Expenses and Change in Net Asset Position and Statement of Net Position report District wide net assets and changes from the prior year.
+The Statement of Revenues, Expenses and Change in Fund Net Position and Statement of Net Position report District wide net position and changes from the prior year.
 Net position is the difference between assets and liabilities and represents a measurement of financial health.
 Over time, increases or decreases in net position indicate whether financial health is improving or deteriorating.